Voluntary Voting System Guidelines (VVSG) Frequently Asked Questions

 • Jurisdictional Rule Change

 Our jurisdiction plans to purchase a new system in the next few years.
-Should we wait for the new VVSG 2.1 systems?
+Should we wait for the VVSG 2.1 systems?

 If your voting system requires replacement in the next few years, speak with your state account manager or sales representative to discuss your specific timeline.
 ES&S has been actively incorporating the updated standards into existing VVSG 1.0 systems.

-You will find that systems available for purchase today (and for the next few years) will meet your current requirements while providing a transitional path to the VVSG 2.1, even if the base system currently maintains a VVSG 1.0 certification.
+You will find that systems available for purchase today (and for the next few years) will meet your current requirements while providing a transitional path to the VVSG 2.0, even if the base system currently maintains a VVSG 1.0 certification.

 If a system replacement is in your four-year outlook, you should consult with your ES&S sales and account representatives to discuss current features versus the features that may be forthcoming in new releases.
 With that knowledge, you can develop requests for proposals (RFPs) according to your needs.